Jesus, rabbi and foot washer

 People usually ate meals like this while sitting on the floor.
 They reclined on cushions beside a table built about as high as a coffee table.

 More literally, “glorified,” apparently referring to how people will perceive him after the Resurrection and Ascension.

 There’s supposed to be an elephant in the room, but it’s missing.
 We are reading John’s version of the Last Supper, without a supper.
 John skips right to the part of Jesus washing the feet of the disciples after the meal.
-In churches today, the communion service, also known as the Eucharist, is one of the most solemn rituals.
-Worshipers eat a piece of bread and drink juice in remembrance of Jesus sacrificing his body and shedding his blood for the sins of people.
+In churches today, the Communion service, also known as the Eucharist, is one of the most solemn rituals.
+Worshippers eat a piece of bread and drink juice in remembrance of Jesus sacrificing his body and shedding his blood for the sins of people.
 Why do you think John skipped that part of the story?
 Pick a guess or add one of your own.

 - The ritual as we know it had not yet developed.